stuij/gba-serial-adventures/README.md

 This is a tutorial and simple code example to test UART transfers with this setup.
 An option to load multiboot programs is included.

+This will work for Linux, Windows and will work for OSX as well.

 ![GBA UART demo](uart.jpeg?raw=true "See, it works.")